Allahabad HC refuses to quash FIR against journalist Mohammed Zubair for calling seers ‘hatemongers’

 In his petition, the Alt News co-founder argued that the complaint against him had been filed just to harass him with an ulterior motive.

-The Allahabad High Court has refused to quash an first information report against Alt News co-founder Mohammed Zubair for calling three Hindutva supremacists “hatemongers” in a tweet, Live Law reported on Monday.
+The Allahabad High Court has refused to quash a first information report against Alt News co-founder Mohammed Zubair for calling three Hindutva supremacists “hatemongers” in a tweet, Live Law reported on Monday.

-Incidentally, all three of the seers – Yati Narasinghanand Saraswati, Bajrang Muni and Anand Swaroop – have been booked in hate speech cases in the past few months for making inflammatory statements about Muslims.
+All three seers – Yati Narasinghanand Saraswati, Bajrang Muni and Anand Swaroop – have been booked in hate speech cases in the past few months for making inflammatory statements about Muslims.

-On May 27, Zubair wrote on Twitter that prime-time debates on Indian news channels have become “a platform to encourage hate mongers to speak ill about other religions”.
+On May 27, Zubair wrote on Twitter that prime time debates on Indian news channels have become “a platform to encourage hate mongers to speak ill about other religions”.

 He shared a clip of a debate on the Times Now channel, called “The Gyanvapi Files”, moderated by its anchor Navika Kumar.